-Hoa Loranger is Director at Nielsen Norman Group and has worked in user experience for over 15 years.
+Hoa Loranger is VP at Nielsen Norman Group and has worked in user experience for over 15 years.
 She conducts research worldwide, and presents keynotes and training on best practices for interface design.
 Hoa has consulted for companies such as Microsoft, HP, Allstate, Samsung, Verizon, and Disney.
 She authors publications, including a book, Prioritizing Web Usability.
 Read more about Hoa